 Playa del Mal Nombre (Mal Nombre beach)

 The beach that we hesitate to include in this list because we want, selfishly, to keep it as a little secret.
-It is our favorite beach on the island, the one we visited the most and the one we have in mind as the first plan for the end of the confinement.
+It is our favorite beach on the island, the one we visited the most and the one we have in mind as the first plan for the end of the lockdown.

 It is an incredible beach, sheltered from the wind with calm, transparent, turquoise-colored waters.
 It is also a nudist beach.